newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant_1.md

 ## Application Requirements

 - Satisfactory proof of 120 credits (120 hours) of Continuing Professional Education (CPE).
 A minimum of 20 credits (20 hours) in each year of the triennial period
-- A four-credit course on New Jersey Law and Ethics approved by the ​​New Jersey State Board of Accountancy
+- A four-credit course on NJ Law and Ethics provided by a NJ Board of Accountancy approved sponsor
 - Current license number
 - Current mailing address
 - Applicable fees paid